yehonadav/python_course/exercises/README.md

 (97) in ```map_reduce_filter.py``` create and run a function to:
 * declare this variable: ```names = ['Tom', 'Gon', 'Don', 'Bon']```
-* use the map function to create upper names
+* use the map function & lambda to create upper names
-* use the map function to create lower names
+* use the map function & lambda to create lower names
 * print the names

 (98) in ```map_reduce_filter.py``` create and run a function to:
 * import: ```from exercises.data import get_data```
 * create 10 users using imported function
-* map user names
+* map user names (use lambda)
 * print the names

 (99) in ```map_reduce_filter.py``` create and run a function to: